 The vacuum device may be of benefit for stretching the tissue of the penis and filling the penis with blood.
 Men who used the vacuum device daily for a minimum of 10 minutes had less penile shrinkage and reported better erections.
 Maintaining flaccid penile length may occur with regular daily use of the vacuum device (Kohler et al., 2007).
-This will be discussed in detail in the treatment section of this book.
+This will be discussed in detail in Chapter 6.
+Some anecdotal reports from men have reported success in reducing or reversing shrinkage through the use of a penile stretching/traction device, but there is currently no research to support the use of these devices.